 Introduction

-Species distribution models are frequently used to convert data about species occurrence and habitat associations into tools suitable for assisting conservation decision-making.
-By predicting the occurrence of habitat conditions which are suitable for the occupancy of one or more species of interest, species distribution models have allowed users to address issues ranging from conservation planning to ecological hypothesis testing (Miller 2010).
-The debut of remote sensing data, including multispectral satellite imagery and derivative datasets, has made it easier than ever to predict species distributions over massive spatial scales (He et al. 2015), especially using new advances in prediction using advanced classification techniques (Li & Wang 2013).
+Species distribution models are frequently used to convert data about species occurrence and habitat associations into tools to assist conservation decision-making.
+By predicting the occurrence of habitat conditions which are suitable for the occupancy of one or more species of interest, species distribution models allow users to address issues ranging from conservation planning to ecological hypothesis testing (Miller 2010).
+The debut of remote sensing data, including multispectral satellite imagery and derivative datasets, has made it easier to predict species distributions over extensive spatial scales (He et al. 2015), especially using new advances in prediction using advanced classification techniques (Li & Wang 2013).
 However, species distribution models are known to have issues with transferability (Rousseau & Betts 2022), where species distribution models may not be reflective of animal distributions at other places or times.
-Species for which habitat use changes between seasons or life stages are especially prone to having issues with the transferability of distribution models through time, which can lead to underestimation of habitat requirements unless habitat is modeled in multiple seasons or life stages.
+Species for which habitat use changes among seasons or life stages are especially prone to having issues with the transferability of distribution models through time, which can lead to underestimation of habitat requirements unless habitat is modeled in multiple seasons or life stages.

-Migratory birds are potentially vulnerable to issues with transferability of species distribution models, as they frequently use different areas during their breeding, wintering, and migratory stages (Marra et al. 2015).
-During the migratory stage, birds are dependent on stopover sites, defined as any place where a bird can land and survive until the next migratory flight (Mehlman 2005).
+Migratory birds are potentially vulnerable to issues with transferability of species distribution models, as they use different geographic areas throughout their annual cycle that can be coarsely divided into breeding, wintering, and migratory stages (Marra et al. 2015).
+During the migratory stage, birds depend on stopover sites, defined as any place where a bird can land and survive until the next migratory flight (Mehlman 2005).
 As survival during migration is believed to limit populations for many species of birds (Sillett and Holmes 2002, Rockwell et al. 2017, Robinson et al. 2020), conserving stopover habitat is assumed to be important for slowing bird declines (Faaborg et al. 2010).
-Resource requirements during stopover are frequently different from those during the breeding and wintering seasons (Allen et al. 2020, Stanley et al. 2021), which can result in birds using fundamentally different types of habitat during stopover than other times of the year (Stanley et al. 2021).
-Despite these differences in habitat, migratory stopover sites can often overlap with breeding or wintering ranges, especially for short-distance migrants.
-Therefore, we may encounter circumstances in which a bird species is dependant on habitat conservation for two or more stages of the full annual cycle in the same region.
-This would necessitate creating separate distribution models for each of those stages, and finding a way to best incorporate both of those models into decisions regarding spatial prioritization of land for conservation.
+Resource requirements during stopover are frequently different from those during the breeding and wintering seasons (Allen et al. 2020, Stanley et al. 2021), which can result in birds using fundamentally different habitat during stopover than other times of the year (Stanley et al. 2021).
+Despite differences in habitat, stopover sites often occur within breeding and wintering ranges, especially for short-distance migrants.
+Therefore, we may encounter circumstances in which a bird species depends on habitat conservation for two or more stages of the full annual cycle in the same region.
+This would necessitate creating separate distribution models for each overlaping stage, and approaches to incorporate multiple models into the management decision process.